fingerprintjs/fingerprintjs-pro-android/README.md

 ```

-## #1 library for Android device identification.
+## #1 library for Android device identification

 FingerprintJS Pro is a professional visitor identification service that processes all information server-side and transmits it securely to your servers using server-to-server APIs.

 Retrieve an accurate, sticky an stable [FingerprintJS Pro](https://fingerprintjs.com/) visitor identifier in an Android app.
 It is the same for all applications, and only factory reset changes it.
-This library communicates with the FingerprintJS Pro API and requires [browser token](https://dev.fingerprintjs.com/docs).
+This library communicates with the FingerprintJS Pro API and requires a [token](https://dev.fingerprintjs.com/docs).

-For client-side only Android fingerprinting take a look at the [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android) repository.
+For local Android fingerprinting and identifying without making requests to API take a look at the [fingerprintjs-android](https://github.com/fingerprintjs/fingerprintjs-android) repository.

 If you are interested in the iOS platform, you can also check our [FingerprintJS Pro iOS](https://github.com/fingerprintjs/fingerprintjs-pro-ios).